Find out about treatment for vaginal discharge in advanced cervical cancer.

-- Keep the area around her vagina clean and dry.
+- Keep the area around the vagina clean and dry

 - Wear cotton underwear and loose clothes to keep the area cool